Discount Brokers

 A flat-fee broker is a leveraged bet on retail derivatives volume.

-Zerodha has been compounding the same demat customers for over a decade.
+Zerodha has compounded the same demat customers for over a decade.
 Those customers graduate: cash equity → derivatives → mutual funds (Coin) → bonds → wealth management.
 Each transition keeps them on the platform.
-The revenue line has shock-absorbers built in.
+The revenue line has shock-absorbers.
+Dhan's revenue mix is more concentrated in the cyclical F&O product, a regulatory shock hits Dhan harder.

 The Read